chronark/swapchain/docs/docs/product-documentation.md

 Strategic fit:
 Cryptocurrency exchange providers like Binance and StatCoin offer exchange of hundreds of different cryptocurrencies.
 Moreover, these providers store and manage their users' public and private keys.
-However, Swapchain's unique selling point consists of the fact that it does not save any private or public keys of the users.
-Also counterparty risks are minimized as the users themselves have to manage their keys necessary for transactions.
+However, Swapchain's unique selling point consists of the fact that it does not save any private or public keys of the users as any information stays in the browser and is not sent to any database.
+Also counterparty risks are minimized as the users themselves have to manage their secret hashes necessary for transactions.
 Thus, no trust towards the trading partner is needed and the transaction fees are significantly lower compared to its competitors.

 #### 2.1.4.
 Assumptions

 It is assumed that future users of the Swapchain web application have a good understanding of blockchains and cryptocurrencies.
 The reason being that users are self-responsible for their private and public keys.
-Moreover assets are going to be exchanged and transaction fees may be applied.
+Moreover assets are going to be exchanged and transaction fees are applied.

 #### 2.1.5.
 User stories

 As a user of Swapchain, I want to exchange BTC for BTS or vice versa without trusting the other party.
-Also I do not want my personal or private keys to be stored by the system and I do not want to rely on a third party (Zipkin, 2020 [2]).
+Also I do not want my personal or private keys to be stored by the system and I do not want to rely on a third party // warum haben wir hier nen Zitat?
+(Zipkin, 2020 [2]).

 #### 2.1.6.
 User interaction and design

 The system communicates with the user via a user interface (UI).
 React.js will be used to create a basic frontend.
-Moreover, a database will be used as the orderbook.
-Design explorations and wireframes will be added as soon as they are finalised for the Swapchain application.

-***
+// Hier Screenshots von der Landingpage und den Forms einfügen.

+Furthermore, the user might use Swapchain's service via a command-line tool through any command prompt.

 ### 2.2.
 Design decisions

 The user interface design principles established for Swapchain can be listed as follows:

 Simplicity:
 Despite the complexity of its underlying technology and the expected skill level of its users regarding cryptocurrencies, the design of the Swapchain interface is held in a minimalistic, unclogged structure.
-This is due to the fact that for ACCS, an uncluttered orderbook providing overview over transactions, a few input fields for private keys etc. and a small number of possible notification push-apps should suffice for the first.
-Of course, within the application's settings more preferences can be adjusted, however these options are not imposed onto those users only wanting to swap cryptocurrencies in a time-efficient and secure way.
+This is due to the fact that for ACCS input fields for private keys, public keys, addresses, fees, timelocks and bid and ask amounts and types are needed.
+To simply ask the user for these input is sufficient to be able to conduct an ACCS.
+Therefore, no further "fancy" functionalities are implemented in the prototype.
+The application is mobile-responsive to make trading comfortable with any device.

 Intuitivity:
 Second, the Swapchain application is expected to provide an intuitive, easy-to-use interface.
-While related to the first aspect (simplicity), ease-of-use also includes the necessity of aspects such as obvious calls to action, for example if users needs to register for an account first or want to quickly browse existing swap offers.
+While related to the first aspect (simplicity), ease-of-use also includes the necessity of aspects such as obvious call to action to start trading.
 Moreover, users must be enabled to give input into the application without circumstances, which could for instance appear in the form of autofill patterns if they repeatedly want to set up the same swap offer.
 Moreover, barrier-free accessibility is also an important topic to be covered, however this functionality makes sense to be rolled out only when all other basic features have been implemented.
-Then, voice commands (of course excluding sensitive parts such as private keys) could prove viable support for impaired people.
+Voice commands (of course excluding sensitive parts such as private keys) could prove viable support for impaired people imaginably.

 Adaptability:
-With more sophisticated versions of the software, users are given more opportunities to adapt the software design according to their own needs.
+//den Teil verstehe ich nicht so recht, lass uns da noch mal drüber quatschen With more sophisticated versions of the software, users are given more opportunities to adapt the software design according to their own needs.
 This might include an activatable retrospective and analysis on prior transactions if the user wishes to receive in-depth intel on previous swaps.

 Reliability:
 The user interface must clearly inform the user about any important event regarding the pending transactions.
-This includes understandable notifications, for example when a refund is granted due to an exceeded timelock or if a transaction was successful.
+This includes understandable notifications, for example when a refund is granted due to an exceeded timelock, if a transaction was successful or whether the process is still ongoing and therefore the user needs to stay in the browser.
 Furthermore, users must be given obstacle-free opportunities to receive timely support, especially in an area as delicate as assets trading.

 #### 2.2.1.
 User personas

 !(Description of user persona pathway)[static/img/UserPersona.jpg] Figure 1: User Persona Pathway Diagram (Swapchain, 2020a) [3]

 A typical user persona for the Swapchain would be Bob/Alice.
 Bob/Alice, 27 years old, just recently graduated from his/her (technological) studies at a university with a degree.
 Two months ago, he/she entered professional life in a corporation where he/she is in an occupation situated at the interface between tech and business, such as technical procurement or process optimisation.
 As he/she just recently began to earn a regular wage summing up to 47.000 € gross salary annually, he/she is now looking for investment opportunities - and as a tech-savvy person also interested in stocks, exchange rate gains and comparable investments, cryptocurrencies have (besides the technology itself) sparked his/her interest.
 Nonetheless, he/she is self-explanatory a responsible person that does not want to invest his/her first few wages in sketchy investment options risking to lose it all.
 Therefore, a sufficient level of security is inevitable to persuade Bob/Alice to invest in these assets and the underlying ACCS technology.
-Moreover, Bob/Alice is concerned with data protection and thus convinced that even when it comes to web-based transactions, as much information as possible should remain in his/her area of influence without being forwarded to third parties without prior consent.
+Moreover, Bob/Alice is concerned with data protection and thus convinced that even when it comes to web-based transactions, as much information as possible should remain in his/her area of influence without being forwarded and stored by third parties.

 #### 2.2.2.
 User scenario

 As a user I am either in possession of BTC, BTS or both.
 Let us assume I am in possession of BTCs.
 However, I would like to exchange BTC for BTS so that I am also in possession of BTS.
 Since I want to avoid counterparty risks and I do not trust people I do not know, I want to have maximum guarantees that my cryptocurrency exchange meets these requirements.
-Swapchain offers my desired services and satisfies my needs.
-Hence, I create a user account where minimal personal information is needed.
-Once registered, I can log in and check the orderbook for potential swap offers.
-Moreover, I can add my own swap offer to the orderbook.
-If I find a fitting swap offer or if someone accepts my previously posted swap offer, I start the ACCS by confirming the order in the orderbook.
+As I already have an exchange partner, Swapchain offers my desired services and satisfies my needs.
+I simply access the Swapchain app and put my information, such as currency and amount I want to swap, transaction fee priority to influence the speed of my block being mined and my private and public key to sign the transaction.
+Subsequently, the app generates a secret hash that serves as the hashlock on the created ACCS.
+I pass this hashed secret to my exchange partner so he/she can put the same hash lock on the counterpart transaction.
 Now, the ACCS is triggered.
 If everything goes well, I have successfully exchanged BTC for BTS.
 If my swap partner tries to fool the system or the time lock runs out of time, the transaction is cancelled and I receive my refunded BTC.

 #### 2.2.3.
 UX style guide

 A draft of the UI mockup can be found with the following link: https://framer.com/share/swapchain-8fTM7MfGO6B5Axijk3Dy.

+//das müssen wir unbedingt noch ändern, da der Style ja jetzt ganz anders ist, für das Mockup haben wir aber ja besprochen, dass wir das Orderbook drinlassen

 ### 2.3.
 Architecture descriptions